BhekimpiloNdhlela/TwitterLite/README.md

 ## Setup Instructions
 To get up and running follow the following steps.
 If I get time I will probably write a python script for this.
-However, for now this is what we have to do to get started with a functional development environment.
+However, for now this is what we have to do to get started with the development environment.

 #### First time Setup
 ```bash